beviu/m2-internship/updates.typ

 Harder to measure.

-== Workflow
+== Hardware modification

-- Keep the kernel page fault handling by default.
+- By default, page faults continue to be handled by the kernel. #pause
-- Tag VMAs to handle in user space.
+- VMAs for which page faults must be handled in user space are tagged.

 == First version of user-interrupt page fault handling